Click on a question to be taken to it, or scroll down to browse:

 Yes and no. My art is my own interpretations of the World of Alturas.
 A reader might find themselves picturing something slightly differently – and that’s okay!
 That’s part of the beauty of literature and art.

-I originally began outlining and writing The War of the Black King on Google Docs.
+I originally began outlining and writing Name of the King on Google Docs.
 However, the first book quickly became too long for Google Docs to handle easily, and it was beginning to become a mess to navigate.
 In August 2019, I switched over to the writing and editing software Scrivener.
 Had I know that Scrivener existed earlier, I would have started all of my outlining and writing on that miraculous program.

 No. I am a perfectionist, and I find that doing other people’s characters and ideas stress me out, and I do not enjoy it.
 Thanks for wondering!